 The Summer Food Program also provides supervised activities that are safe, fun, and filled with nutrition education opportunities.
 Children benefit nutritionally by receiving well-rounded meals while parents are able to stretch their food dollars further.

-In 2012, the East Texas Food Bank provided nearly 137,000 meals to children thru the Summer Food Program at nearly 60 sites across East Texas.
+In 2014, the East Texas Food Bank provided over 129,000 meals to children thru the Summer Food Program at 76 sites across East Texas.

 Proper nutrition is vital to the growth and development of children, particularly for low-income children.